cstr

 A macro to create a C-compatible string (&CStr) with stack allocation fallback.

-The cstr! macro tries to construct a [CStrStack] with one of the given buffer sizes.
-If none of the stack sizes is large enough, it falls back to allocating a [CString] on the heap.
+The cstr! macro constructs a [CArrayString] with a default internal stack buffer.
+If the string does not fit in the stack buffer, it automatically falls back to allocating a [CString] on the heap.

 This makes it ergonomic to create FFI-safe strings with minimal overhead.
-Common short strings will use stack buffers, while longer strings automatically use heap allocation.
+Short strings will typically stay on the stack, while longer strings automatically use the heap.

 §Syntax